JosefGst/JosefGst.github.io/docs/blog/posts/Whatsapp-to-ESP32-Display.md

 ## :round_pushpin: Conclusion:

 The WhatsApp-to-ESP32-Display project is a great way to display WhatsApp messages on an ESP32-based led matrix.
 This project is perfect for makers, DIY enthusiasts.
 Give it a try and make your own ESP32 display!

-Here's the link to my [Github](https://github.com/JosefGst/Whatsapp-to-ESP32-Display) project!
+:link: Link to the [Github project](https://github.com/JosefGst/Whatsapp-to-ESP32-Display)